Heinrich Grünfeld Project

 Especially when those recordings come with the following statement by the well known and trusted lexicographer Ernst Ludwig Gerber:

-Through work with some Flötenuhren built by Kleemeyer in the 1790s I am reconstructing interpretations pinned into the barrels of these mechanical instruments, including works of Mozart, Haydn and Pleyel, so that we may understand late eigtheenth-century use of ornamentation, tempo modification and articulation.
+Through studying the Flötenuhren (Organ Clocks) built by Christan Ernst Kleemeyer (1739-1799) in the 1790s I am reconstructing interpretations pinned into the barrels of these mechanical instruments, including works of Mozart, Haydn and Pleyel, so that we may understand late eighteenth-century use of ornamentation, tempo, and articulation practices.